Types of Market Orders

 Immediate or Cancel (IOC)

-An IOC order stipulates that any amount of an order that can be completed in a very brief period, such as seconds or less, must be filled and then canceled.
+An IOC order stipulates that any amount of an order that can be completed in a very brief period, such as seconds or less, must be filled and canceled.

 Fill or Kill (FOK)